openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The result of the processing is the set of elements which is requested for presentation.

-## Purpose Description {#purpose_description}

-A purpose description array is an object that describes the purpose for which the Verifier is requesting the Verifiable Credential.
-It can contain multiple objects, each describing the purpose in a specific language.
-Each object contains the following properties:

-`lang:`
-: REQUIRED.
-A string that specifies the language of the purpose description.
-The value of this property MUST be a valid language tag as defined in [@!BCP47].

-`text`:
-: REQUIRED.
-A string that contains the purpose description in the language specified by the `lang` property.

 ## Credential Rules {#credential_rules}

 Just as for claims, the Verifier can define rules that specify which